bartuakyurek/Spring-Decomposed-Skinning/README.md

 **Figure 1.2:** Our method on an animated SMPL model [2]. **Left:** Initial rig.
 Our spring bones are colored purple. **Top:** SMPL-based deformation.
 **Bottom:** Our deformation is added on top of  SMPL, creating dynamic jigglings around fatty tissues.
 Color code blue to red represents Euclidean distances from zero to maximum difference.

-This repository demonstrates a novel approach to **dynamic skinning deformation** using **spring bones**.
-Traditional skinning methods often lack secondary motion (e.g., jiggling), which limits their realism.
-Our method introduces dynamic motion into existing skinning pipelines by physically simulating bones, combining the accuracy of physical simulation with the computational efficiency of traditional skinning.

 ### Key Features